How To Deal With Insurance Companies After An Accident

 Tip #3: Watch Your Words

-After an accident, it’s very normal for your adrenaline to skyrocket, leaving you feeling agitated or confused.
-This is not the time to file an accident claim!
+After an accident, it’s very normal for your adrenaline to spike, leaving you agitated or confused.
+This is not the time to speak to your insurance company!

-Instead, wait until the next day to contact your insurance company.
-This will give you enough time to calm down and gather your thoughts.
-More importantly, most people’s injuries manifest throughout the day of the crash and into the night, causing them to wake up in pain.
-However, if you call from the scene and say that you were not injured, the insurance company will document this and try to use this against you.
+Instead, wait until the next day to file an accident claim.
+This gives you enough time to calm down and gather your thoughts.
+More importantly, many injuries don’t fully show up until later in the day or overnight.
+If you call from the scene and say that you were not injured, the insurance company will document this and try to use this against you later.

 When you do speak to them, here are three key tips to keep in mind:

 • Be clear.
 Don’t use phrases like “I think” or “I assumed.”
-Stick to the facts, leaving your opinion out of it.
-When in doubt, saying “I don’t know” is better than giving an answer that may come back to haunt you.
-You should never guess because if you guess and are wrong, it can and will be used against you.
+Stick to the facts, and leave your opinion out.
+When in doubt, saying “I don’t know” is best.

-• Don’t admit fault or use phrases that may be interpreted as such.
-Even saying things like “I’m sorry” or “I accidentally…” can be used as evidence that you were at fault.
-Yes, it is a common reaction to make such a statement, but it is also common for those words to be used against you.
+• Don’t admit fault or use phrases that may be interpreted that way.
+Even “I’m sorry” or “I accidentally…” can be used as evidence that you were at fault.

 • Don’t downplay your injuries.
-Even saying something as innocuous as “I’m fine” can inadvertently send the wrong message.
-The truth is that you cannot be sure that you are fine until some time has passed and potentially you have seen a doctor.
+Even saying “I’m fine” can send the wrong message.
+You can’t be sure that you’re fine until you’ve seen a doctor.
 Car accident injuries may take several days or more to start showing symptoms.

 Tip #4: Don’t Accept the First Settlement Offer

 Instead, the insurance company will often lowball you by downplaying your injuries or arguing that you had a pre-existing condition.
-To an accident victim facing lost wages and a stack of medical bills, that offer can seem tempting.
+When you’re facing lost wages and medical bills, that offer can seem tempting.
 It is also tempting to put the whole situation behind you and move forward with your life.
-However, that first offer is rarely enough to fully compensate you.
+But that first offer is rarely enough to fully compensate you.

 What the insurance company won’t tell you is that you can negotiate this settlement amount, but you should never attempt to do this without legal representation.